galexandrade/herodev-io/content/blog/understanding-css-specificity-rules.md

 ![Boxes](/assets/screen-shot-2021-06-30-at-12.37.46-pm.png)

-The \`!important\` is jumping the line and getting ahead of all the other rules that were already in queue defined by the priority.
+The \`!important\` is jumping the line and getting ahead of all the other rules that were already in queue defined by the priority (also called SPECIFICITY).

 ![Cut the line](/assets/cuting-line.gif)

+# How does this specificity rule work?